TheAutoCode/TheAutoCode/README.md

 He worked on various domain line Exchange, Lync, Active Directory, O365, Azure, AWS and having practical knowledge on PowerShell, Python, YAML, JSON, ARM Template, Terraform, Batch.

-He is Automation enthusiast for many reasons, and I'd like to share that passion with you too!
+He is Automation enthusiast for many reasons, and He'd like to share that passion with you too!

 - 👀 I’m interested in Automation, Coding and DevOps